How to Avoid U.S. Tax Penalties while Living Overseas

 These are by no means the end of the list — there are dozens of tax forms U.S. expats may have to use, each with their own penalties.
 That’s why it may be wise to seek the help of an expat tax advisor if you’re worried about compliance and penalties.

-When you could be charged with U.S. tax penalties
+2. Understand when you could be charged with U.S. tax penalties.

 The IRS can charge U.S. tax penalties for a variety of reasons, but the most common are: